wp-plugins/woocommerce-bulk-discount/readme.txt

 WooCommerce Bulk Discount makes it possible to apply fine-grained bulk discounts to items in the shopping cart, depending on the ordered quantity and on the specific product.

-WooCommerce Bulk Discount is compatible with WooCommerce 2.0.x to 2.2.x.
+WooCommerce Bulk Discount is compatible with WooCommerce 2.0.x to 2.3.x.

-**Warning: This extension doesn't currently support WooCommerce 2.3.x.**

 Let us examine some examples of usage.